triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 upstream implementation.
 It's currently only aimed at targeting Intel GPUs, Intel FPGAs, Intel CPUs, Nvidia GPUs, AMD GPUs and Xilinx FPGAs.

-There is 2 libraries using the same compiler:
+There are 2 libraries using the same compiler:
  - ACAP++ see API in [test](../test/acap/test_aie_mandelbrot.cpp)
  - AIE++ see API in [test](../test/aie/mandelbrot.cpp)
 None of them are available for now.